Saint Andrew Orthodox Christian Church: Feeding the homeless

-Bookstore

-In 2002 the St. Andrew Church bookstore opened on the south side of the Fellowship Hall, selling books on Orthodox spirituality and living, icons, Byzantine music, patristic writings of the Holy Fathers and the Orthodox faith, lives of the Saints, children's books, crosses, prayer ropes, vigil lamps, charcoal, incense, and products from various local monasteries, including pure honey.

 Riverside Greek Fest

 Each fall St. Andrew hosts The Riverside Greek Fest, a city-sponsored event.
 The 2013 event was said to "bring a little bit of art and culture to the city" and "fully immerse you in the Greek culture".
 The event includes Greek cuisine, traditional folk dancing, and tours of the Byzantine-style temple.

-In 2013, the Riverside Greek Fest attracted nearly 10,000 visitors, including city officials, and was the 3rd largest event of its kind in Riverside.
+In 2013, the Riverside Greek Fest attracted nearly 10,000 visitors, including city officials, and was the third largest event of its kind in Riverside.

 Save the Cross

 In 2012 the group Americans United for Separation of Church and State notified the city of Riverside it would sue if a cross that had stood atop publicly owned Mount Rubidoux since 1907 was not removed.
 The pastor of St Andrew created a Web site and organised cross supporters after Riverside started considering whether to sell the cross site.
 He told the council he would chain himself to the cross to prevent its removal; ultimately local groups bought the land to allow the cross to remain.